-This baseline usually describes the best possible lake condition, which in most New Zealand lakes would be what it theoretically was in pre-impacted times.
+Pristine condition describes the best possible condition for a lake, as it theoretically would have been in pre-European times.
+Because suitable pre-impact submerged vegetation records are not available for most lakes, for the purpose of establishing a pristine reference we have adopted the limitation posed by lake depth as the maximum scoring potential for lakes.
+This condition assumes that any lake in a pristine, undisturbed state would have supported a diverse range of submerged plant communities and have had no alien plant species.
 However, because of the volcanically young history of the Rotorua lakes and impacts from geological events including earthquakes and eruptions along with fluctuating water levels in the last 150 years, the baseline used in this capacity would not be so relevant.
-This condition assumes that any lake in a pristine, undisturbed state would have supported a diverse range of submerged plant communities and have had no invasive plant species.

 A 'pristine condition' baseline allows lake managers to better compare present day lake condition with what the lake once would (or could) have been.